 Someone asked him, “Lord, are only a few people going to be saved?”
 He said to them, “Make every effort to enter through the narrow door, because many, I tell you, will try to enter and will not be able to” (Luke 13:23, 24).

 In this last passage, Jesus answered the question about being saved by mentioning entering through the kingdom doors.
 He also stated we will need personal effort to get in.
 This is Jesus’ teaching, not mine or some other Christian’s.
+That is part of his plan of salvation.
 Jesus taught an instant salvation through repenting and submissively trusting in himself for salvation, but also taught a continuous effort on man’s part (to stay spiritually alive) to enter God’s kingdom doors.
 A raging spiritual battle is going on with the forces of darkness as they try to lead you astray and cause you to fall from grace (Gal.
 5:2-4); shipwreck your faith in Jesus (1 Tim.
 1:19,20); get you to become immoral, impure and greedy (Eph.
 5:5-7); etc.

 When God opens your eyes to these truths, the Bible makes much more sense, especially when studying the words eternal life.
 The salvation-related term eternal life becomes one’s personal possession when the repentant starts to follow or believes on Jesus for his soul’s salvation or as he turns from idols to serve God (1 Thess.
 1:9).
 This is common knowledge and shown in John 6:47 and elsewhere.
 But most importantly, eternal life is shown to be something else, which reflects an aspect of it which you do not now have and only will if you endure to the end through persecution (Mt.
 10:22) which will come because of godly living (2 Tim.
 3:12), hold firm to the end of your life (Heb.
 3:14) and remain faithful to Almighty God until our physical death (Rev. 2:10,11).
 Paul taught the same in different words: